youshen-lim/llama-tinker-lora-newsletter/docs/DATA_PREPARATION.md

 ## Overview

 This document describes the data preparation process for fine-tuning LLaMA 3.2-1B with LoRA adapters.
-The process involves collecting newsletter content, manual annotation, and formatting into JSONL for training.
+The process involves collecting news content, manual annotation, and formatting into JSONL for training.

 ---